Javac-g/Functional-Interfaces.-Lambda/README.md

-# Functional-Interfaces.-Lambda
+# Functional Interfaces
 Practice tasks

 Task 1

 Implement a static method getCount(...) that takes an array of integers as the first parameter.
-The second parameter is a functional interface that works with integers and defines a some condition.
+The second parameter is a functional interface that works with integers and defines a condition.

 The method should return the count of elements in the array that satisfy the condition defined by the second argument.